Full-Time Trail Planner or Trail Project Manager

 - Ability to exercise independent judgment and discretion.

 This position operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, and filing cabinets.
 Some evening and weekend work is required.

 The Council is open to flexible arrangements, including varying levels of remote work.
 Currently, many staff work remotely but are occasionally required to work in the office.
-The Trail team meets in person regularly at various locations around the Bay Area.
+The Trail team also regularly meets in person at various locations on the Ridge Trail.
 The Council also organizes staff outings and hikes throughout the year.

 The employee is regularly required to talk, hear, and sit or stand at a desk/computer terminal for extended periods.
 The employee may be required to transport office products and supplies, or equipment of up to 25 pounds on natural surface trails.
 The position requires the ability to attend outdoor events and/or activities in varying weather and temperature conditions.
 Must be able to hike on uneven and/or rugged terrain.